ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 ### Analysis of features

+When building a regression model, one has to assert in advance which features contribute to the mean of the target.
+The features weights are determined by the data, but which features enter the model must be known in advance.
+However, in most realistic problems, one does not know which features may contribute to the mean of the target.
+Often, one attempts to determine the model of the target variable by considering a superset of all possible features and using the properties of the regression to determine which subset of those features best approximates the true, unknown model.

-One of the most common applications of the t-distribution that we derived above is to determine which features have weights that are significantly different from 0.
-This can be tested directly using a p-value test on the t-distributed test statistic.
-Note that this is a 2-sided test: we consider possible parameter values in both the positive and negative direction.
+One can use the distribution of the fitted weights that we derived above to determine whether a feature has a true weight that is significantly different from 0.
+We showed that the fitted weights are t-distributed, and therefore we can construct a p-value significance test.
+This will be a 2-sided test, as we consider possible parameter values in both the positive and negative direction.
 To do this, set $w_i=0$ in the equation above, calculate the t test-statistic, and compare it to the 2-sided tails defined above of total size $\alpha$.
 The interpretation is that a parameter whose p-value is very small "rejects" the null hypothesis of the parameter's true value being 0.
 Thus, that parameter is likely "significant", or is an important component of the model.

 This is an exact test, assuming the assumptions built into the regression model.
 In practice, very few real life situations perfectly meet the assumptions of a regression.
 Therefore, this procedure should mostly be thought of as a heuristic for determining which features in a model may be considered for dropping and which ones are likely to be important to the model's overall performance.